jubarcelos/jubarcelos/README.md

 ### Hi Guys 👋
 I’m currently learning on Trybe to be a full stack developer.
-I’m looking to collaborate on ...
-I practice beach tennis and pole dance, so you can talk with me about that two things.
+❤️ I practice beach tennis and I really like board games, so you can talk with me about that two things.
 ⚡ Fun fact: I'm Chemistry too and worked for long time on pharmacy industry.
  ##